CEED/Laghos/tests/REGRESSIONTEST.md

 ./runRegressionTests.sh -f -> Run all tests, stopping at the first test failure.

+./runRegressionTests.sh -d -> Run all tests, but do not do comparisons.
+Failures only occur if the simulations do not run successfully.

 ./runRegressionTests.sh -i "sedov_blast gresho_vortices" -> Run sedov_blast and gresho_vortices.

 ./runRegressionTests.sh -e "taylor-green" -> Run all tests except taylor-green.